BroadbandForum/usp/docs/specification/index.typ

 #link(<sec:using-allow-partial-and-required-parameters>)[Using Allow Partial and Required Parameters]).

 #strong[#[R\-SET.2a]<r-set.2a>]; \- If the `obj_path` field in the
-`UpdateObject` message of a Set Request contains a Search Path matching more than one object, the Agent MUST treat the results of that `obj_path` holistically, regardless of the value of the `allow_partial` field.
-That is, if any object that matches the Search Path fails to be updated due to an error, the Agent MUST undo any changes that were already processed due to this `obj_path`, and the Agent MUST return a Set Response with an UpdatedObjectResult containing:
+`UpdateObject` message of a `Set` Request contains a Search Path matching more than one object, the Agent MUST treat the results of that `obj_path` holistically.
+That is, if any object that matches the Search Path fails to be updated due to a failure, the Agent MUST undo any changes that were already processed due to this `obj_path`, and the Agent returns either an `Error` with the appropriate `param_errs` elements or a `Set` Response with an UpdatedObjectResult containing:

 - A `requested_path` equal to the `obj_path` in the request.
 - An `oper_status` field containing an OperationFailure message.